 Address: 12140 W Lakeshore Dr, Brimley, MI 49715

-The Kings Club Casino was the first legal Native American casino in the USA, opening in mid-1984.
+The Kings Club Casino was the first legal Native American casino in the US, opening in 1984.
 It offers 280 slot and video machines, but no table games.
 The casino also features a full-service bar and a café called Chums Café.
-The casino is open from 10am until late, from Wednesday to Sunday.
+The casino is open from 10 am until late, from Wednesday to Sunday.

 Address: W 399 US-2, Harris, Michigan, 49845

 Island Resort & Casino operates as a tribal casino owned by the Hannahville Indian Community.
 Located in Harris, Michigan, the property offers 1,200 slots, 26 table games, and a 320-room hotel.
 Opened in 1987, the resort also hosts a 1,300-seat concert hall and a 36-hole golf course.

 BetAmerica and Island Resort & Casino announced a partnership in July 2020 which will bring both live and online sports betting to the resort.
 The live sportsbook will operate as a Bet America-branded amenity on the Island Resort & Casino property.
 The partnership will also launch BetAmerica online sports betting and casino platforms, available throughout Michigan.

 Address: 2521 N West Bay Shore Dr, Peshawbestown, MI 49682

-The Leelanau Sands Casino and Lodge was opened in 1999 in North Michigan.
-The gaming floor has more than 350 slot machines and table games, which include three-card poker, blackjack, roulette, euchre, and bingo.
+The Leelanau Sands Casino and Lodge opened in 1999 in North Michigan.
+The gaming floor has more than 350 slot machines and table games.
+Table games include three-card poker, blackjack, roulette, euchre, and bingo.
 The property offers its own lodge accommodation, as well as a restaurant and regular live entertainment.